CardinisCode/jobhuntmanager/README.md

 This is a repository file which relates specifically to Interview Preparation & includes the following 2 classes: InterviewPreparation & InterviewPreparationRepository.
 The InterviewPreparationRepository includes all the SQL queries which connect to the 'interview_preparation' table in the SQL database 'jhmanager.db'.

 #### interviewsHistory.py:
-This is a repository file which relates specifically to Interview Preparation & includes the following 2 classes: InterviewPreparation & InterviewPreparationRepository.
-The InterviewPreparationRepository includes all the SQL queries which connect to the 'interview_preparation' table in the SQL database 'jhmanager.db'.
+This is a repository file which relates specifically to (job) Interviews & includes the following 2 classes: Interview & InterviewsHistoryRepository.
+The InterviewsHistoryRepository includes all the SQL queries which connect to the 'interviews' table in the SQL database 'jhmanager.db'.

 #### job_offers_history.py:
 ##### SQL Table: